of Mediator Jim Roberts:

 Many of Jim's cases involved significant product liability claims and related coverage issues, such as the appropriate "coverage trigger," primary and excess disputes (involving horizontal and vertical exhaustion issues), Montrose endorsements, and reformation and rescission claims by and against policyholders.

 Beginning in 1978, Jim became involved in major construction defect cases (Westborough Hills, $44 million).
 Since then, he has settled over $1 billion in CD claims in California, Nevada, Utah and Arizona.
-(See tab: “Representative Mediations and Settlements - Construction Cases” for a sampling of his recent CD cases.)
+(See tab: “Representative Mediations and Settlements - Construction Cases” for a sampling of his CD cases.)

 Jim was also lead counsel in a broad spectrum of insurance disputes related to the construction industry, including such issues as the applicability of broad-form property damage coverage, subsidence exclusions, contractor limitation endorsements, the scope and interpretation of additional insured endorsements, joint venture coverage, S.I.R.’s and deductibles, Montrose endorsements, and professional services exclusions.